ruchikakumbhar10/Smartphone-EDA-Project/README.md

 Devices offering 5G and fast charging show higher median prices, positioning them as future-ready devices.

 ### 📷 Camera and Battery Have Limited Pricing Impact
-Battery capacity and camera megapixels do not significantly increase price.
+Battery capacity and Camera megapixels do not significantly increase price.
 Many budget devices offer competitive specs in these areas.

 ### 🏷 Brand Distribution
 Xiaomi, Samsung, and Realme dominate the dataset, indicating strong competition in the mid-range segment.